rengo540/FCIS-overflow-drf/README.md

     Once connected to a group, you can send and receive messages in real time.
 Messages can be plain text or structured data, depending on your application's requirements.

-5. **Real-Time Updates**

-    As new messages are sent by participants in the group chat, your WebSocket connection will receive real-time updates.
-You can update the chat interface to display new messages as they arrive.

-## 🌟 Capabilities

-The WebSocket-based group chat offers several capabilities:

-- **Real-Time Messaging**: Messages are delivered instantly to all participants in the group.

-- **Typing Indicators**: You can implement typing indicators to show when users are actively typing.

-- **Message History**: Retrieve chat history for a group to display previous messages.

-- **Notifications**: Implement notifications to alert users to new messages, even when the chat window is not in focus.

-- **Group Management**: Allow users to create, join, and leave chat groups as needed.

-- **User Presence**: Show online/offline status of group members.

-By leveraging these capabilities, you can create a dynamic and engaging chat experience within your application.

-## 📚 Examples

-Here are some examples of how you can integrate the WebSocket-based group chat feature into your application:

-- **Real-Time Collaboration**: Enable users to collaborate on projects, documents, or discussions in real time.

-- **Community Discussions**: Create chat rooms for different topics or interest groups within your application.

-- **Support Chat**: Offer real-time customer support through chat channels.

-- **Event Updates**: Keep participants informed about event updates, such as agenda changes or announcements.

-Feel free to customize and expand upon these examples to fit your specific application's needs.

-This WebSocket-based group chat feature enhances user engagement and interaction within your application, providing a richer and more dynamic experience.

-## 🔒 Blocking User Accounts
-[Detail the user account blocking mechanism and admin intervention.]

-## 🧪 Testing
-[Provide information on running API tests and ensuring feature reliability.]

-## 🐳 Docker Deployment
-[Explain how to deploy the project using Docker for production.]

-## 🌐 Environment Variables
-[List and describe the essential environment variables required for the project.]

 ## 📜 License
 Distributed under the MIT License.
 See `LICENSE` for more information.